b2m9/b2m9.github.io/_posts/2015-08-02-dont-waste-your-time-in-meetings.markdown

 Nevertheless, try to minimise potential interruptions.
 For example, I know that my corporate Macs are vulnerable to losing the connection while sharing the screen with a specific conference system.
 Use a spare Windows laptop instead, log into a remote machine, or use a different conference system.

 If you have a video or phone conference, then please don't move the microphone over the table all the time.
 Some participants may use earphones and suffer of sudden deafness every time you do it.
 Also, make sure everyone in the room can be heard over the phone.
 Don't hide behind the corner when you speak.
-The connection is pretty bad most of the time, don't make it even worse.
+The connection is pretty bad most of the time, don't make it worse.

 ## Decline meeting requests